magnetarpulse/neurobazaar/README.md

 npm -v
 ```

-**To install Node.js and NPM or update Node.js and NPM followin the following commands**
+**To install node.js and npm or if you want to update node.js and or npm, use the following the following commands.**

 ```
 sudo apt install nodejs npm
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.38.0/install.sh | bash
 ```

-**You then need to clos your command-line interface or exit from your remote machine if you are using a remote machine.
-Then reopen your command-line interface/remote machine.**
+**You then need to close your command-line interface or exit from your remote machine if you are using a remote machine.
+After closing out, open/enter your command-line interface/remote machine again.**

 ```
 nvm install node
 nvm use node
 ```

-You should now have the latest node and npm version installed on your machine.
-You can verify if you have correctly installed the node and npm version using the following commands
+You should now have the latest node.js and npm version installed on your machine.
+You can verify if you have correctly installed node.js and npm and or verify if node.js/npm was updated by using the following commands

 ```
 node --version
 npm --version